DanielMartensson/Darknet-Data-Creator/README.md

 # Data set

 I have collected my own data set where i record a lots of things by using this software.
-All images are `416x416`.
+All images are `416x416` with sample time `2 seconds`.

 https://github.com/DanielMartensson/Pictures-Of-Things